plugineer/plugineer.github.io/README.md

 We target the users of CMS like Joomla, Magento, OpenCart, PrestaShop.
 The marketplaces does not contain some essential plugins and extensions for these platforms.

 ### Competition
-- marketplaces where every developer can sell plugins and extensions for CMS
+- marketplaces where every developer can sell plugins and extensions for CMS (e.g. https://themeforest.net/)

 ### The advantage over competition
 - plugins made up to meet the clients needs